koenrane/KR-new-site/content/import/seeking-power-is-often-convergently-instrumental-in-mdps.md

 As the agent cares more about the future, it makes a bigger and bigger difference to control what happens during later steps.
 Also, as the agent cares more about the future, moves which prolong the game gain optimality probability.
 When the agent cares enough about the future, these game-prolonging moves are both POWER-seeking and more probable under optimality.

+> [!info] Theorem summary: “Terminal option” preservation
-**Theorem summary** (“Terminal option” preservation).
-When $\gamma$ is sufficiently close to 1, if two actions allow access to two disjoint sets of “terminal options”, and action $a$ allows access to “strictly more terminal options” than does $a'$, then $a$ is strictly more probable under optimality and strictly POWER-seeking compared to $a’$.
+> When $\gamma$ is sufficiently close to 1, if two actions allow access to two disjoint sets of “terminal options”, and action $a$ allows access to “strictly more terminal options” than does $a'$, then $a$ is strictly more probable under optimality and strictly POWER-seeking compared to $a’$.
+>

-(This is a special case of the combined implications of Theorems 6.8 and 6.9; the actual theorems don’t require this kind of disjointness.)
+> (This is a special case of the relevant theorems, which don’t require this kind of disjointness.)

 In the **wait** MDP, this is why _waiting_ is more probable under optimality and POWER-seeking when you care enough about the future.
 The full theorems are nice because they’re broadly applicable.
 They give you _bounds_ on how probable under optimality one action is: if action $a$ is the only way you can access many terminal states, while $a’$ only allows access to one terminal state, then when $\gamma \approx 1$, $a$ has many times greater optimality probability than $a’$.
 For example: